 Here is the recommended course of study for the Criminology Studies Transfer Degree.
 If you are studying part time, simply follow the order of the courses listed here.
 Note that not all courses will be available every semester.
 You will notice that in many instances you will be able to choose the specific course you will take from within a category.
-For a list of the courses from each category that you can choose from, go to page 155 for a list of electives by code.
+For a list of the courses from each category that you can choose from, go to PDF_CSCU Transfer Electives.